Consider this quotation

 The Illustrated Guide to designing experiments is another path that may lead you to YOUR way.

 What’s involved in the design of such experiments?
-The aim is to do something just a little bit different, but systematically.
+The aim is for you to do something just a little bit different, but systematically – and your way.
 It has to be different otherwise we simply do more of the same.
 One definition of madness is doing the same thing over and over again, and expecting things to be different.

 At the same time, doing a large experiment makes it difficult to know what made the important change.
 Large experiments make it difficult to be systematic.
 In that situation it is not always possible to ask the question: what do I do next?
 It is not so obvious what to build on.

-Experiments really have to end up with a ‘result’ that is clear to you.
+Experiments really have to end up with a ‘result’ that works for you and it’s better that any result is clear to you.
 Writing something down, however briefly, may be important.
 That result will be either a ‘small victory’ – it is something you value and feel good about.
 The other feasible result is a ‘small defeat’ and you may be tempted to avoid them.
 Please do not avoid them; I reckon I learn more from my small defeats than I do my small victories.
 Why?
 Because I can ask myself: what can I do next time that is just a little bit different?
 That question promotes curiosity and – in my experience – curiosity is the one quality that really helps in therapy.

 By the way, the only other result I can foresee is neither one thing or another; often a kind of confusion.
 Just let me know when that is the result you get.